We’ve put together a list of frequently asked questions to help assist you with answers to questions we get all the time!

 Most circulating materials may be borrowed for three weeks.
 DVDs may be borrowed for one week.

 Call the Library at 978-352-5728 to have a staff person locate the book for you.

 Click on the book title and scroll down to “Available copies”.
 The location of the book will be listed below the title and book information.
-The Collection (where the item is located in the Library), the Call Number (where the item is located in the Collection) and Status (Available or Checked out) are also listed. –No location listed?
-That item is not available in the Library in which you are searching.
-Select “other locations” to see where the book is located.
+The location will tell you where the item is located in the Library as well as if it is currently available or if it is checked out.

 The book drop is always available for returns.
 The book drop is located right next to our main entrance doors.
 Please take care when returning CDs and DVDs in the book drop.
 An elastic band around these items can help to prevent damage caused by opening cases.

 NOTE: Items left in the book drop during library hours may not be checked in until the following business day.

 The Library does not charges fines for any overdue materials.
 The Library will inform you of any fines due to libraries that do charge overdue fines.
 The Georgetown Peabody Library can accept up to $20.00 in fine monies due to other libraries.